Get the Marcus mobile banking app

 If your kitchen is totally functional but its dated look is bringing you down, a refresh of this frequently used room can give a lift to the whole house.

-If you choose drawer pulls and cupboard knobs with hardware that require the same placement and number of holes as pulls and knobs you’re replacing, all you really need to pull off this easy upgrade is a screwdriver.
+If you choose drawer pulls and cupboard knobs with hardware that require the same placement and number of holes as those you’re replacing, all you might need is a screwdriver (and it can really update the look of your kitchen cabinets!).

-Paint the front of your cupboards and drawers a fun, on-trend color such as clean white, ocean blue or forest green, adding a backsplash of faux tin ceiling tile or stick-on tiles.
+If you want a more major kitchen cabinet change, but don’t actually want to replace your cabinets, simply repainting can have a big impact.
+Paint the front of your cupboards and drawers a fun, on-trend color such as clean white, ocean blue or forest green.
+(You could also consider adding a backsplash of faux tin ceiling tile or stick-on tiles as another easy DIY project).

-The area around the front door tends to collect clutter as people go in and out; yet it’s the first area people see when they enter your home.
-Rein in the chaos to help your home make a better first impression.
+The area around the front door tends to collect clutter as people go in and out; yet it’s the first area people see when they enter your home!
+Reining in the chaos where possible can help your home make a better first impression.

 Make sure hooks are at the proper height to accommodate the outerwear your family uses most.